bioc/SpotSweeper/README.md

 data, such as 10x Genomics `Visium`, using standard QC metrics.

-If you experience any issues using the package or would like to make a suggestuin, please open an issue on the [GitHub repository](https://github.com/MicTott/SpotSweeper/issues).
+If you experience any issues using the package or would like to make a suggestion, please open an issue on the [GitHub repository](https://github.com/MicTott/SpotSweeper/issues).

 To find more information, please visit the [documentation